 Typically, today’s standard for due diligence starts with a Phase I Environmental Site Assessment.
-However, due to the known issues with dry cleaner soil contamination, Clients often request request a Phase II Subsurface Investigation when there is a known cleaners onsite.
+However, due to the known issues with dry cleaner soil contamination, Clients often request a Phase II Subsurface Investigation when there is a known cleaner onsite.

 Sometimes, a commercial property owner may find it in their best interest to independently conduct a series of limited subsurface investigations.
 For example, a sub-slab soil gas test, shallow soil sampling, etc. This could occur prior to a Phase II Subsurface Investigation.
-By taking smaller steps in the form of limited subsurface investigations, landowners can use the limited results as a decision making tool.
+By taking smaller steps in the form of limited subsurface investigations, landowners can use limited results as a decision-making tool.